 They are Natural Hunters

-Since Doxles are a blend of two hunting breeds, they tend to have a prey drive.
+Since Doxles are a blend of two hunting breeds, as a Dachshund Beagle mix, they tend to have a prey drive.
 Their parents were bred to hunt small game such as rabbits and birds.
 Take care to properly introduce smaller animals, like puppies or kittens, to your dog in a controlled environment.
 With proper training, your dog can learn to accept smaller animals as part of the pack.

-They are an active breed and will benefit from regular exercise.
+The Dachshund Beagle mix is an active dog breed and will benefit from regular exercise.
 A daily walk and play session are needed to keep him happy.
 The old adage, “a tired dog is a good dog”, is true for the Doxle.
 Daily physical and mental stimulation will help your dog thrive.

 8-month-old Sniper, demonstrates the playful nature and intelligence of the popular hybrid breed.